This article may contain spoilers for The Avengers, and for some of the movies that led up to it. It may also contain mild spoilers for Iron Man 3.

 As Steve continues his struggle to adjust to living in the 21st century, a powerful yet covert enemy will arise in the heart of Washington DC.
 Partnering with new allies and familiar faces, Captain America works alongside S.H.I.E.L.D to untangle the mystery of the Winter Soldier.

 That character will be familiar to readers of the comics, but we won’t go into too much detail about the eponymous soldier here.
 Some might put the pieces together, looking at the returning cast from the first movie – unless there are some flashbacks here, there’s a certain character who would appear to be coming back from the dead.

 The directors here are Joe and Anthony Russo, whose most notable previous works have been You, Me And Dupree, and several episodes of Community.
 Feige says; “We hired our directors on Cap because they loved our explanation that we really want to make a 70s political thriller masquerading as a big superhero movie.

-“Just like with the first film - we got Joe Johnston because we said, ‘We want to do a 40s World War Two movie masquerading as a big superhero movie.’
-I love that we’re doing a sequel to a film that’s a completely different genre than the first film.
+“Just like with the first movie – we got Joe Johnston because we said, ‘We want to do a 40s World War Two movie masquerading as a big superhero movie.’
+I love that we’re doing a sequel to a movie that’s a completely different genre than the first movie.
 I think that’s fun.
 And the comics do it all the time.”

 Interestingly, Anthony Mackie, who plays The Falcon, tells it a little differently.
 He recently said that The Winter Soldier will be like Avengers 1.5, though it’s possible that he’s referring to the size of the cast.
 Picking up from where we left Cap in The Avengers, this will be the most S.H.I.E.L.D-centric of the solo Phase Two movies.